 If you want to learn body language, but you are short on time, this list of the best books on body language will help go straight to the best information available.

 #9.
 Undercover Sex Signals

 Some authors, me included, are critical of books and resources that purport to teach you how to spot intent and feelings based on specific movements or poses.

 Yet, some movements and poses do provide you with some good information.
-And even larger-scope analysis are often based on a cluster of single movements and poses.
+And even larger-scope analyses are often based on a cluster of single movements and poses.

 Hence, no, studying on single poses and single movements is not wasted time and not completely wrong -as long as you don’t lose track of the forest for the trees-.